 Design and analysis of digital circuits, processor datapath, instruction set architecture, cache memory, pipelined instruction execution, virtual memory.
 Prerequisite: CPS 210.

 Software specification, design methods, programming and testing techniques and CASE tools.
 Developing large software systems in a group environment using modern software engineering techniques.
 Prerequisites: CPS 340.

 Programming Language Concepts

 Formal definition of programming languages including specification of syntax and semantics.
 Prerequisites: CPS 240, 340.

 Operating systems as resource manager.
 Study of the strategies used to manage system resources such as devices, files, memory, processors.
 Prerequisites: CPS 340, 360.

-Topics in discrete mathematics including sequences, graphs, mathematical induction, recursion, number theory, combinatorial counting, difference equations, algorithms, and Boolean Algebra.
+Topics in discrete mathematics including logic, Boolean Algebra, sequences, mathematical induction, recursion, set theory, relations, functions, and combinatorial counting, with applications to computer science.
 No credit in MTH 175 after credit in MTH 375 or MTH 332.
-Prerequisite: MTH 130 or 132 or 133.
+MTH 175 and MTH 332 cannot be taken in the same semester.
+Prerequisite: MTH 130 or 132.

 Linear Algebra and Matrix Theory